 What is the Millennials Work Group?

-The Millennial Work Group is made up of community member volunteers between the ages of 17 and 35 who live, work, study, or come to play in Columbia.
-The workgroup has met monthly since February 2018, coming together to discuss how CA and Columbia can be improved to better satisfy the needs and interests of Columbia’s Millennial population.
-The workgroup developed a survey to help them further explore this topic, which collected more than 800 responses.
-Based on topics they have explored and community feedback, the Work Group is currently drafting recommendations for what Millennials want from Columbia and CA. Join us at our upcoming public meeting to learn more and to make sure your voice is heard!
+The Millennials Work Group is made up of community member volunteers between the ages of 17 and 35 who live, work, study, or come to play in Columbia.
+Between February and December, 2018, the Work Group met monthly to discuss how CA and Columbia can be improved to better satisfy the needs and interests of Columbia’s Millennials population.
+In addition to their monthly topic exploration and small group discussion sessions, the workgroup developed a survey, which collected more than 800 responses, to help them engage broadly with Columbia’s millennials.
+Based on their efforts and community feedback, the Work Group developed recommendations for what Millennials want from Columbia and CA.

 For additional information, please email Jessica Bellah at Jessica.Bellah@ColumbiaAssociation.org.

 The first meeting of the Millennials Work Group was held in February 2018.
 The group is made up of 15 Columbia community members representing those aged 17-35 who live, work or go to school in Columbia.
 CA President/CEO Milton Matthews welcomed the workgroup members and led off in a round of introductions.
-Millennial members of the workgroup shared their experience living or working in Columbia, their reasons for wanting to serve, and what measures of success they hoped the project would achieve.
+Millennials members of the workgroup shared their experience living or working in Columbia, their reasons for wanting to serve, and what measures of success they hoped the project would achieve.

 The group discussed and agreed on a charter that outlines the project’s goals and ultimate outcomes, lays out the scope and timeline of the project, and provides the overall charge for the group.
 CA’s staff liaisons provided some general information on demographic trends occurring in Columbia, and members of the group brainstormed on what additional information may be helpful to them in facilitating discussion in future meetings.